Upcoming Election Dates & Registration Deadlines

 For more information, you can utilize the American Association of People With Disabilities (AAPD) resource.

-For an election, your application must be postmarked by the 7th day before the election.
+For a general election, your application must be postmarked by the 7th day before the election.
 You may register to vote in person with your registrar by the 7th day before an election.

 You may now register to vote online!
 Click here and follow the prompts to fill out your application.